• Skip to primary navigation

 • Fry the potato chunks for 3 – 5 minutes stirring occasionally in between.

-• Next add turmeric powder, red chili powder and salt.
+• Next add turmeric powder, red chili powder, spice paste, and salt.
 Stir to mix.
 Fry the potato for 3 – 5 more minutes.

 • Simmer the curry for 10 more minutes uncovered over low heat.
-Garnish with chopped coriander leaves.
+Add chopped coriander and green chilli.

-• Serve Aloo Paani with Poori or steamed rice for lunch/dinner.
+• Serve Aloo Paani with Poori or rice for lunch/dinner.

 Recipe Notes: